xgebi/Sloth/README.md

-# SkeletonSlothCMS
+# SlothCMS

-Name of this project is a joke from my tweet where I called myself "Side Project Necromancer".

-This is still an experimental project but less ambitious because I'd like to have a functioning CMS.
+SlothCMS is an experimental project during which I'd like to learn Python and try to design a bigger app all on my own.

 ## Python Setup